 Without the following information properly recorded and approved, the student will be unable to attend clinical:

 Clinical facilities require that all Nurse Aide I students submit a criminal background check and urine drug screening.
-Wake Tech and the clinical facilities have designated CastleBranch as the criminal background check and drug screening provider.
+Wake Tech and the clinical facilities have designated CastleBranch as the provider of these services.
 Wake Tech will not accept results from any company other than CastleBranch.

-Students are responsible for the $116 cost of the criminal background check, drug test and medical documentation manager, and all are non-refundable.
+Students are responsible for the $116 fee for CastleBranch's services, which include the criminal background check, drug test and medical documentation manager.
+The fee is non-refundable.

 The following criminal histories will likely disqualify a student from participating in the clinical component:

-Any student with a flagged criminal background check who has been declined by the clinical location will be contacted by a Wake Tech staff member.
+Any student with a flagged criminal background check who has been declined by the clinical location will be contacted by a Wake Tech staff member via email and will be dismissed from the program with an NG grade.

-The urine sample must be submitted and completed before your class goes to clinical.
-Be sure to note the clinical dates for your class when you register.
+A urine sample must be submitted and the drug screen completed before the noted deadline.
 The drug screening is good for one year and must be valid throughout your entire class.

-Any student with a positive drug screen will be contacted by CastleBranch.
+Any student with a positive drug screen will be contacted by CastleBranch and a Wake Tech staff member via email and may be dismissed from the class.

 If dismissal occurs for any reason, a student is are not eligible for a refund.